 Expansive grassland once covered one third of Victoria.
 Now, less than 0.5% remains.
-Explore one of the last remaining vestiges of this critically endangered ecosystem and meet the unique creatures who call it home.
+Explore one of the last remaining vestiges of this critically endangered ecosystem.

 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
 Formed over millions of years, the volcanic plain is the third largest of its kind and has been used by traditional owners for food, medicines and materials for thousands of years.

 By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

-- The influence of human impact on the characteristics of the grasslands over time
+- To investigate the influence of human impact on the characteristics of the grasslands over time